-In 2015, 67 percent of consumers reported consuming coffee in the past day.
+In 2017, 71 percent of consumers reported consuming coffee in the past day, with Tim Hortons being the leading coffee brand for home use.
 While home is the leading location for coffee consumption among Canadians, 77 percent of respondents said they visit coffee cafes at least monthly.
 Coffee chains Tim Hortons, Starbucks and Second Cup are among the leading coffee retailers in Canada.